nekonium/NukoMask/README.md

 **There is no guarantee on the quality of software, so use it at your own risk.
 If you lose ETH or NUKO or Others, We can not compensate at all.**

 ## Support
-Visit our Dicord channel #NukoMask https://discord.gg/C8mJg44
+Visit our Discord channel #NukoMask https://discord.gg/C8mJg44

 ## Thanks